The Ultimate French press Guide

 you’ll need to coarsely ground coffee and water right off the boil.
 Scoop coffee into the glass beaker and pour hot water.

-We used: 4 tbsps coffee and 12 oz water and cover it with the lid.
-Waiting for 4 minutes in brewing time. after slowly and gently pressing the plunger, ready to press coffee.
+We used: 4 tbsps coffee and 12 oz water and covered it with the lid.
+Waiting for 4 minutes in brewing time.

-french press coffee instructions
+French press coffee instructions

 Let’s brew some French press coffee all right so first of all we’re gonna grind coffee. we’re gonna grind it to the French press setting once we’ve got our coffee.
 And you want to make sure your coffee is properly ground.